fufububu/Signature_pdf/README.md

 or run it without parameters, a window will ask them
 ![alt text](https://github.com/fufububu/Signature_pdf/blob/master/Signature_pdf3.png)

-when you press OK a window consolo will show you a work resume or a log of the errors encountered, it will closa after 5 seconds
+when you press OK a window console will show you a short resume or a log of the errors encountered, it will clos after 5 seconds

 ![alt text](https://github.com/fufububu/Signature_pdf/blob/master/Signature_pdf4.png)